ClicData vs. Tableau: Business Intelligence Tools Comparison

 The option to white-label BI software is always appreciated by agencies and consultants who want to add an analytics tool to their offering without spending thousands of dollars building and maintaining it.

 You’ll usually remove the tool’s name from the interface, domain, emails, and alerts, and you can customize it with your brand so that it is perceived as your own BI platform.
-Both Tableau and ClicData offer white-labeling options to customize your account and to offer your customers a seamless experience.
+Both Tableau and ClicData offer white-labeling options to customize your account and offer your customers a seamless experience.
 The option is usually sold as an add-on.

 However, Tableau doesn’t offer the ability to white label their mobile app, as one of their customers testifies on the Tableau Community Forum: